OSGeo/gdal/doc/source/drivers/vector/pgeo.rst

 file to be accessed as the data source name.

-In order to facilitate compatibility with different configurations, the PGEO_DRIVER_TEMPLATE Config Option was added to provide a way to programmatically set the DSN programmatically with the filename as an argument.
+In order to facilitate compatibility with different configurations, the :decl_configoption:`PGEO_DRIVER_TEMPLATE` config Option was added to provide a way to programmatically set the DSN programmatically with the filename as an argument.
 In cases where the driver name is known, this allows for the construction of the DSN based on that information in a manner similar to the default (used for Windows access to the Microsoft Access Driver).